puppetlabs/puppet-docs/source/pe/2.5/install_basic.markdown

 **Note that the names of the console and inventory databases are related:** the name of the inventory service database must start with the name of the primary console database, followed by `_inventory_service`.

-**Note also that the hostname for the user accounts will differ if you are using a remote database server.**

 Consult the MySQL documentation for more info.

-A local database is best, but you can also create a database on a remote server.
-If you do, you'll need to answer `Y` when asked if your MySQL server is remote, and provide:

-* The database server's hostname
-* The database server's port (default: 3306)

 ### Puppet Agent Questions